score-json/json/docs/s-core/trustable/no-json-faults/NJF-06.md

 normative: true
 ---

-The service accepts non-empty arrays.
+The service accepts and rejects objects according to RFC8259 §4